chardso/fruit-culture-fruit-farming/README.md

  -  orange
 etc.

-  Project "fruitplanting Adjumani Uganda"
   Among the fruits we have potted:

  -  mangoes